 News, travel, sport, business, agriculture and Thought for the Day.

-Enda McClafferty and Sarah Brett live from the north west with news, sport and weather.
+Enda McClafferty and Sarah Brett present local news, sport and weather.

 News, weather, travel and sport, plus what's going on around the island.